 Development of the state’s reef system began in 1995.
 It is part of a comprehensive management effort that helps sustain important fisheries, recreational fishing, and Delaware’s tourism industry.

-The reef system in detailed in a Delaware Reef Guide, which includes detailed information about each location in the Artificial Reef System.
+The reef system is detailed in the Delaware Reef Guide, which includes information about each location in the Artificial Reef System.
+Data about the system has been added to the Delaware Open Data Portal.

 Artificial reef construction is important in the mid-Atlantic region.
 Near-shore ocean bottom in this region is usually featureless sand or mud.
 There are none of the natural rocky outcrops common in New England or coral reefs of the southeastern Atlantic coast.